 - Heat ghee in a pan and lightly fry cashew and raisin until colour changes and raisins become fluffy.
 Remove and keep aside.

 - In a heavy bottom pan, heat the milk adding bay leaves and green cardamom.
 Bring it to boil.

 - Once the milk starts boiling, add the rice and lower the flame.

 - Cook in low to medium flame for 30-45 minutes or until the rice gets cooked well and the milk is reduced to half.
-Keep stirring frequently.
+Keep stirring in between.

-- Once the milk is reduced, add patali gur and cook for another 5 minutes in lower flame by stirring constantly.
+- Once the milk is reduced, add patali gur, fried cashew and raisins and cook for another 5 minutes over low to medium flame by stirring constantly.
 Keep stirring until the jaggery gets melted and the milk changes it’s colour.

-- Turn off the flame and your Patali Guere Payesh is ready now.
+- Turn off the flame, let it come down to room temperature and your Patali Guere Payesh is ready now.

+Serve it immediately or refrigerate for 2 hours and serve chilled.
 Do try this and let me know in comments about how you like it.
 You can also tag me on Instagram using the handle @when_a_bong_cooks.
-Happy Makar Sankranti!